 - JSC must be everywhere.
 Sometimes we heard: “Yes, but this event falls outside JSC”

-As a pilots association we want to offer our support to members, airlines and authorities in shaping the new tools that SMS brings us.
-Such as providing expert support in personal incidents, drafting a (common) FDM agreement and/or Just Safety Charter, assembling a peer review board, explaining new legislation, etc.
+As a pilots association, we support members, airlines and authorities in understanding and implementing a true Just Safety Culture.
+BeCA aims to provide support in personal incidents, drafting a (common) FDM agreement and/or Just Safety Charter, assembling event review boards, explaining new legislation, etc.

 BeCA actively supports the on-going efforts with regards to implementing a Just Culture at the national level in Belgium as required by EU 376/2014.
 Much work has been done, but until our country has set up Advance Arrangements between the judiciary and the BCAA (Belgian Civil Aviation Authorities) and creates a National Body for appealing Just CUlture decisions at the organisational level, the job is not finished.

 As an active member in the ECA Flight Data Working Group, BeCA has been at the forefront of developing the new regulation.
 Furthermore, and thanks to the work of the EUROCONTROL Just Culture Task Force we also raise awareness at the judicial level about the Just Culture concept.